- Perception of the company's creditworthiness is negative

 Short interest | Negative

-Short interest is high for JWN with between 15 and 20% of shares on loan.
-This means that investors who seek to profit from falling equity prices are currently targeting JWN.
-Sentiment has worsened and traders added to their bearish short positions on July 5.
+Short interest is high for GATX with between 15 and 20% of shares on loan.
+This means that investors who seek to profit from falling equity prices are currently targeting GATX.
+However, the last change in the short interest score occurred more than 1 month ago and implies that there has been little change in sentiment.

-According to the latest IHS Markit Purchasing Managers' Index (PMI) data, output in the Consumer Services sector is rising.
-The rate of growth is strong relative to the trend shown over the past year.
+According to the latest IHS Markit Purchasing Managers' Index (PMI) data, output in the Financials sector is rising.
+The rate of growth is strong relative to the trend shown over the past year, but is easing.

 Credit default swap | Negative

 The current level displays a negative indicator.
-JWN credit default swap spreads are rising towards their highest levels for the past 1 year, which indicates the market's more negative perception of the company's credit worthiness.
+GATX credit default swap spreads are at their highest levels for the past 3 years, which indicates the market's more negative perception of the company's credit worthiness.

 Please send all inquiries related to the report to email@example.com.